Christmas Dream

 "Christmas Dream" is a song written by Andrew Lloyd Webber and Tim Rice, with German lyrics by Andre Heller, for the 1974 Columbia film The Odessa File.
-It is sung by Perry Como and the London Boy Singers.
+It is sung by Perry Como and the London Boy Singers, and heard as source music over a radio during the main titles of the film.
 Como and the choir performed the song, a few weeks after the film's October 1974 release, on the television special Perry Como's Christmas Show.

 The song was subsequently released as a single, reaching #92 on the Billboard Hot 100 chart in December 1974.
 It was also included on the soundtrack album for the film, and later on Como's 1982 album I Wish It Could Be Christmas Forever.